 The wrong way of presenting awareness also does much harm.
 Portraying autistics as helpless people to be pitied, parents as suffering from autism (via their autistic child), autistics as cranky people to be tolerated rather than taken seriously, and autistics as only capable of performing menial/art/computer/whatever work changes how autistics are treated by our society at large.

-Even if autism awareness is done correctly, it can still potentially be problematic.
-For instance, bullies armed with the knowledge of how autistics function will know how best to torment their autistic victims without being caught.
+Even when autism awareness is portrayed correctly, it can still potentially be problematic.
+For instance, bullies armed with the knowledge of how autistics function will know how best to torment their autistic victims without getting caught.
 Nasty employers will know how to subtly pressure their unwanted autistic staff to resign to avoid falling foul of anti-discrimination laws.
 Psychopaths and cheats will know who to prey upon.

 Therefore, please tread carefully when you do your advocacy work.
 Knowledge in the wrong hands can be just as dangerous as ignorance.